 Children, Youth and Families at Risk (CYFAR)

-Through an annual Congressional appropriation, the Children, Youth, and Families at Risk (CYFAR) Grant Program through NIFA, allocates funding to land-grant university extension services for community-based programs for at-risk children and their families.
+The Children, Youth, and Families at Risk (CYFAR) Grant Program allocates funding provided by congressional appropriation to land-grant university extension services for community-based programs for at-risk children and their families.

 The CYFAR mission is to marshal resources of the Land-Grant and Cooperative Extension Systems so that, in collaboration with other organizations, they can develop and deliver educational programs that equip youth who are at risk for not meeting basic human needs with the skills they need to lead positive, productive, contributing lives.
 The CYFAR Program is based on research on effective programs for at-risk youth and families and on the human ecological principle of working across the lifespan in the context of the family and community.

 Since 1991, CYFAR has supported programs in more than 600 communities in all states and territories.
 State and local public and private organizations have contributed cash and in-kind resources that match or exceed the federal appropriation.
 CYFAR supports comprehensive, intensive, community-based programs developed with active citizen participation.
 CYFAR promotes positive youth and family development by supporting healthy environments and providing opportunities for learning and leadership by youth and adults in their communities.